harmanT23/PhotoLair/README.md

 **photolair_api** that each provide a specific utility:
 - **photolair** app provides the models for the application along with any special helpers functions and Django Signals needed to operate on the models.
-- **photolair_api** app utilizes the Django Rest Framework to defines the views needed for the endpoints, serializers to convert between JSON and model datatypes as well as any services needed to support the endpoints.
+- **photolair_api** app utilizes the Django Rest Framework to implement the views needed for the endpoints, serializers to convert between JSON and model datatypes as well as any services needed to support the endpoints.

 ## Development